The UK’s higher education and research system is undergoing extensive change. These changes include:

-The UK’s higher education and research system is currently facing significant changes.
-These include the proposed establishment of UK Research and Innovation (UKRI) and the Office for Students (OfS), the introduction of the Teaching Excellence Framework (TEF), and reforms to the Research Excellence Framework (REF).
+The Government has committed to meet a target of 2.4% of GDP invested in UK R&D within ten years, and a longer-term goal of 3%.
 This is a key opportunity to ensure different parts of the future public funding system work together to maintain and grow our world-leading research system.
 The Society is working closely with its Fellowship and the broader research and innovation community to engage with these changes.

 Reforms to the Research Excellence Framework (REF) and the development of the Knowledge Exchange Framework (KEF)

-The REF governs one of the two complementary funding streams of the UK’s dual support system for research, providing block grant that can be used flexibly by institutions to support a sustainable high quality research environment, according to its research strategy.
+The REF governs one of the two complementary funding streams of the UK’s dual support system for research, providing block grants that can be used flexibly by institutions to support a sustainable high quality research environment, according to its research strategy.

-The Higher Education and Research Bill
+The Higher Education and Research Act

 The Higher Education and Research Act provided the statutory basis for the establishment of the new research and innovation funding body, UK Research and Innovation (UKRI), as well as changes to the higher education landscape in England.
 Some of these proposals had already been outlined in the White Paper Success as a Knowledge Economy.
-The White Paper and Bill, amongst other things, takes forward the recommendations on reforming the research landscape from Sir Paul Nurse’s Review of the Research Councils.
-The UK National Academies produced a map of the proposed changes, read the Society’s position in full.
+The Act takes forward the recommendations on reforming the research landscape from Sir Paul Nurse’s Review of the Research Councils.
+The UK National Academies produced a map of the proposed changes.
+Read the Society’s position in full.